 • The automatic and random allocation of commercial cases using CIS 3.2 software was introduced on 13.02.2019.

-• The check box system has been removed from May 2020.
+• Further, since May, 2020, the check box system has been removed.

 a) Time Standards: